 - recognise and write the required Chinese characters for the subject topics

 - translate sentences and shorts texts between Chinese and English

-- comment on the topics covered in the unit in Mandarin
+- comment on the topics covered in the subject in Mandarin

-- comprehend and compose short texts in Chinese on the topics covered in the unit
+- comprehend and compose short texts in Chinese on the topics covered in the subject

 - engage in extended conversation in Mandarin.